levonlin/Truth-or-Dare/README.md

 Truth-or-Dare
 =============

-This is a Chinese Truth or Dare web app.
+This is a mobile Truth or Dare web app.